-Enhancing Family Involvement (#CY181)
+Improving Family Involvement (#CY181)

-This course is designed for child and youth care practitioners to explore the involvement of family members in child and youth care programs.
+This course is designed for individuals working with youth.
+It will explore the involvement of family members in programs for young people.
 Family involvement reduces the sense of isolation and increases the probability of a successful outcome.
 Participants will learn ways to develop and enhance family involvement in their programs; explore the meanings of family involvement that exist within families, organizations, and themselves; define obstacles and practise strategies for overcoming them; and respond to issues of safety and violence within a family context.